-“The other reason is linked to the breach of trust.
+Dr Kanwar said, “The other reason for her need to know is linked to the breach of trust.
 There is a loss of closeness between husband and wife, the husband has been sharing time and things with another woman, and the wife has been an outsider.”

 “Does this reveal-all help in moving on?”
 I asked Dr Kanwar.
 She doesn’t recommend it.
 “Not only is it torture for the wronged person but also puts the offending partner in a defensive mode to see his spouse in so much pain.
-Most times the details don’t help.”
+Most of the time the details don’t help.”